Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 # React children composition patterns with TypeScript

+> this article uses TypeScript 2.9.2 and react/react-dom 16.4.1

 React and Declarative Composition is my favourite couple for building UI.
-In this article we will cover various patterns how to leverage **children composition** with \*\*TypeScript to get excellent developer experience and type-safety along the process.
+In this article we will cover various patterns how to leverage **children composition with TypeScript** to get excellent developer experience and type-safety along the process.

 ### So what do I mean by **children composition** ?